iamlydial/dublin-bike-app-n/README.md

 - **Data Filtering**: Allows filtering data using different operators (`eq`, `lt`, `gt`).
 - **Dynamic Schema Generation**: The server dynamically generates a schema based on fetched data.
-- **ID-based Data Retrieval**: You can retrieve data for a specific ID by providing it in the request.

 ## Installation